yidakra/livevtt/README.md

 ## RTMP Closed Captioning Integration

 LiveVTT supports sending closed captions to RTMP streams via Wowza Streaming Engine.
 This is done through a custom Java module that properly injects onTextData events into the live stream.
+For HLS (Cupertino) output with WebVTT subtitles, ensure your Wowza Application.xml is correctly configured (see `WOWZA_SETUP.md`).

 ### How It Works